CVs

 Guidance on writing your Narrative CV

 Funders and institutions are beginning to develop guidance on developing Narrative CVs, so check resources and guides they provide.
 Oxford University Research Services have developed valuable Guides and Resources and have a recorded webinar for supporting your development of Narrative CVs.
+The Careers Service also runs workshops on Narrative CVs, which you check for termly on our "Events for Researchers" page.

 The following summarises the key advice provided in the guide for drafting your Narrative CV: